ali-rabiee/Keypoint-Description-and-Matching/README.md

 # Keypoint Extraction and Matching
-Advance computer vision course project (Fall 2020)

-Compute the Harris corner detector
+* Computing the Harris corner detector
 * Matching the interest points between two images
-* Stitch the images together using the computed homography
+* Stitching the images together using the computed homography
-* Create panorama images
+* Creating panorama images